-Nintendo Cyber Monday Nintendo Switch Deal Offers eShop Credit
+Nintendo Cyber Monday, Nintendo Switch Deal Offers eShop Credit

-The Nintendo Switch Cyber Monday is sure to please many people as they snap up deals while completing some of their holiday shopping online today.
+The Nintendo Switch Cyber Monday offer is sure to please many people online today, as they snap up deals while completing some of their holiday shopping.

-According to a report from Polygon, Nintendo has a one day sale today for those who purchase the popular Nintendo Switch consoles.
+According to a report from Polygon, Nintendo has a one day sale today for those who purchase the popular Nintendo Switch console.
 For shoppers who did not snap a great Black Friday deal on the gaming system, today’s Cyber Monday deal sweetens the pot a bit.

-Today receive a $35 in Nintendo eShop credit for every $299.99 Switch purchase.
-One caveat, though, this special is only for Switches that come with the Gray Joy-Con controllers or the Neon Red and Neon Blue Joy-Con controllers.
+Today, buyers can receive $35 in Nintendo eShop credit for every $299.99 Switch purchase.
+One caveat, though — this special is only for Switches that come with the gray Joy-Con controllers or the neon red and neon blue Joy-Con controllers.
 It does not work with any bundles.
 The credit can be used for anything on Nintendo’s digital store.
-Right now the eShop has a sale on games that ends on November 28, so the bonus credit offers a great way to pick up a new game for the new system.
+Right now the eShop has a sale on games, one that ends on November 28, so the bonus credit offers a great way to pick up a new game for the new system.

-Variety reported, “With the holiday season already in full force, we wanted to offer a deal on Nintendo Switch to help make holiday shopping a little easier for families,” said Doug Bowser, Nintendo of America’s Senior Vice President of Sales and Marketing.
-“If you have someone on your list who is hard to shop for, this $35 in Nintendo eShop credit can be used toward their favorite kinds of games.”
+Variety reported, “‘With the holiday season already in full force, we wanted to offer a deal on Nintendo Switch to help make holiday shopping a little easier for families,'” said Doug Bowser, Nintendo of America’s Senior Vice President of Sales and Marketing.
+‘If you have someone on your list who is hard to shop for, this $35 in Nintendo eShop credit can be used toward their favorite kinds of games.'”

 Cyber Monday Nintendo Switch Sale Adds Eshop Credit https://t.co/23LJeULlL9